cdaringe/counsel/packages/counsel-rule/README.md

     // ^modify the target package.json as you see fit! we will detect changes and write it

     // counsel.config
-    //^ get any declarations made towards counsel in the target package's package.json
+    // ^ get declarations made towards counsel in the target package's package.json

     // counsel.project.xzy
-    // ^ a handful of things to copy files, find git projects, install git hooks, and more },
+    // ^ a handful of things
+  },
   check: function(counsel) {
     // add assertions that your rule is applied adequately.  optional, but encouraged